 What do I do about bad breath on a keto diet?

 When you’re burning more ketones, you can start releasing a bit of acetone, which smells like nail-polish remover.
 Or you might release ammonia.
 Sometimes you get that sulfur smell.
 For all of these, increase vegetable consumption.
 Over time, you’ll be more efficient at burning ketones, and a lot less of this will happen.
-If you’re getting an ammonia smell, you’re eating too much protein.
-Cut back.
+If you’re getting an ammonia smell, it means you’re eating too much protein and need to cut back.
 A sulfur odor means there’s a gut issue, and you need to regulate your gut bacteria; you should take a type of probiotic called Pro EM-1, which you can find online.

 What are the best supplements to take while on keto?

 There are several healthy supplements that I recommend, most of which can be found on my website.
 These can help you avoid the side effects that may develop when you start burning your own fat.
 For example, you can find the following on www.DrBerg.com: